 Auschwitz-Birkenau was both a vast death camp and a huge industrial complex.
 Anna and her older sister Estusia were slave laborers at the Union Munitions plant at Auschwitz-Birkenau.
 Though regularly searched, and subject to instant execution if caught, Estusia, Anna, and a small number of other Jewish women played key roles in obtaining and providing explosives to the men of the Sonderkommando.
 The Sonderkommando made 'grenades' out of shoe polish cans filled with gunpowder from the Union munitions plant.
 The Uprising took place on October 7, 1944.
 It was quickly put down.
 All of the Sonderkommando were killed, but not before their crude bombs severely damaged Crematorium IV.
 It was never used again, saving many lives.

 By joining the conspiracy, Anna and her sister decided to fight back, even though they knew that there was virtually no chance the Uprising would succeed.
 The conspirators figured that they would die anyway, but by participating in the uprising, by fighting back, they could give their deaths meaning.
-In 2002, the movie "The Grey Zone" was released.
-It tells the story of the October Uprising from the perspective of the Sonderkommando.
+The 2002 movie "The Grey Zone" tells the story of the October Uprising from the perspective of the Sonderkommando.

 Never Far Away: The Auschwitz Chronicles of Anna Heilman

 Anna Heilman is the author of Never Far Away: The Auschwitz Chronicles of Anna Heilman ("Never Far Away").
 Never Far Away won the 2002 City of Ottawa Book Award for non-fiction.
 Never Far Away was published in Canada by the University of Calgary Press, in the United States, by Michigan State University Press and in Japan by Toyo Shorin.